fernet/fernet-rb/README.md

 Fernet allows you to easily generate and verify **HMAC based authentication tokens** for issuing API requests between remote servers.
-It also **encrypts** the message by default, so it can be used to transmit secure data over the wire.
+It also **encrypts** the message so it can be used to transmit secure data over the wire.

 ![Fernet](http://f.cl.ly/items/2d0P3d26271O3p2v253u/photo.JPG)